whoisorioki/dashboard/md/frontend_report.md

 ## ✅ True Frontend Achievements (Fully Realized)

 - **Restored Core Dashboard UI:** All major pages (Overview, Sales, Products, Branches) are present and use modern React and Material-UI patterns.
 Navigation and layout are consistent and functional.
 - **GraphQL Hooks & Type Safety:** All major components use generated GraphQL hooks and TypeScript types, ensuring contract alignment and type safety.
-REST data fetching has been largely replaced by GraphQL, and codegen types are used throughout.
+All data fetching is via GraphQL and codegen hooks.
 - **Unified Error, Loading, and Empty States:** Standardized components (`ChartSkeleton`, `ChartEmptyState`, error banners) are used across charts and tables.
 Most pages/components handle loading, error, and empty states in a consistent way.
 - **KES Formatting:** All monetary values are displayed in Kenyan Shillings (KES) with proper formatting and localization, using utility functions and consistent UI presentation.
 - **Global Filter System:** Date range, branch, and product line filters are implemented and integrated across analytics components, with state managed via React Context and hooks.